Delioos/BallotBlock/docs/contracts-details.md

 This DAO system implements a flexible and secure decentralized autonomous organization with membership NFTs, proposal management, treasury control, and execution strategies.
 The system is built with security-first principles and includes multiple safety mechanisms.

+> **⚠️ IMPORTANT DISCLAIMER**
+>
+> This is a practice project created for learning purposes.
+While it implements OpenZeppelin's Governor contract patterns, it uses a custom implementation for educational purposes rather than the official OpenZeppelin contracts.
+>
+> This code is provided AS-IS without any warranties or guarantees.
+It has not been audited and should NOT be used in production.
+The author assumes no liability for any damages or losses resulting from the use of this code.
+>
+> For production systems, it is strongly recommended to use the official OpenZeppelin Governor contracts which have been thoroughly tested and audited.

 ## Core Components

 ### 1. DAOFactory